nearform/.github/profile/README.md

 ### NodeConf EU

-We are the proud organisers of [NodeConf EU]([https://twitter.com/nodeconfremote](https://twitter.com/nodeconfeu)), and most recently, NodeConf Remote, a three-day conference providing a place for Node.js experts to come together every year and collaborate while discussing new developments.

-In October 2022 NearForm welcomed the return of NodeConf as an in-person event in Ireland!
-NodeConf EU has rightly earned its reputation as the leading key Node.js event in Europe, bringing together the brilliant Node community in a relaxed environment catered to promoting the sharing of ideas.
+We are the proud organisers of NodeConf EU.
+In the words of Cian O’Maidin, Nearform’s President & Founder and the Founder of NodeConf EU, it’s “A conference about technology that brings people from different parts of the world from different backgrounds together, that should be celebrated.”

-During the 3 day conference, attendees hear from over 30 hand-picked speakers and have the opportunity to participate in a selection of workshops with top Node.js contributors.
+During the conference, attendees hear from world-renowned speakers and have the opportunity to participate in a selection of workshops with top Node.js contributors.

 - :house: [NodeConf EU Homepage](https://www.nodeconf.eu/)